aroemers/redelay/README.md

 It might be a good idea to add a fixture to your tests, ensuring `(stop)` is always called before and/or after a test.

+### Global versus local state

+Although the examples above have bound the State objects to global vars, this is certainly not required.
+State objects can live anywhere and can be passed around like any other object.
+If you prefer a map of states for example, be it unrealized, realized or dereferenced, then that's perfectly fine as well.
+As such, this library supports the whole spectrum of [mount](https://github.com/aroemers/mount-lite)-like global states to [Component](https://github.com/stuartsierra/component)-like system maps to [Integrant](https://github.com/weavejester/integrant)-like data-driven approaches.

+By the way, if you prefer system maps, have a look at the [rmap](https://github.com/aroemers/rmap) library, as it combines well with redelay.

-### Extending
+### Extending redelay

-The library is very minimal on purpose.
+The redelay library is minimal on purpose.
 It offers a powerful first class State object and the two basic management functions `(status)` and `(stop)`.
 Those two functions are actually implemented using the library's extension point: the watchpoint.

 The library contains a public `watchpoint` var.
 You can watch this var by using Clojure's `add-watch`.
-The registered watch functions receive realized State objects as "new" or a stopped (closed) State object as "old".
+The registered watch functions receive realized State objects as "new" or stopped (closed) State object as "old".

-Using this you can do all kinds of things, such as logging or keeping track of States yourself.
+You can do all kinds of things with this watchpoint, such as logging or keeping track of States yourself.
-Want to have more sophisticated stop logic?
+You want to have more sophisticated stop logic with separate buckets/systems of states using their metadata for example?
-Want to have several buckets of states?
-Go for it.
-Be creative and make the library fit your perfect workflow!
+Go for it, be creative and use the library's building blocks to fit your perfect workflow!

 _That's it for simple lifecycle management around the stateful parts of your application.
 Have fun!_ 🚀